celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 #### Square Estimation

-Using some of the non-interactive defaults code above, we can quickly calculate the size of each reserved namespace shares using the parsed transactions.
+Using some of the non-interactive defaults code above, we can quickly calculate the number of shares required by each type of block data.
 As discussed in the docs of this function, the goal here is not necessarily to get a perfect count of the shares that are being used, but we do need to know roughly what square size is needed.
 When estimating, we should round up in square size.

 ```go
 // FitsInSquare uses the non interactive default rules to see if messages of